Jenni Hensler

-Jenni Hensler is an American creative director, visual artist, costume designer, and fashion stylist based in New York City.
-As a freelance agent for print publications, Hensler has styled fashion editorials and photo shoots for American Vogue, Vogue Italia, Elle, Interview, and Nylon.
-Hensler first established herself in the fashion and music industries by working as the primary costume designer and stylist for three contemporary recording artists, namely, the gothic rock and doom metal singer Chelsea Wolfe, the synth-pop singer Zola Jesus, and the indie folk singer Marissa Nadler.
-Her individually handcrafted original costumes and accessories have been showcased at the Museum of Modern Art and Guggenheim Museum in New York, and at the Museum of Contemporary Art in Los Angeles.
+Jenni Hensler is a multidisciplinary artist based in New York City.
+Her work spans analog filmmaking, photography, costume design, and experiential installations.
+Hensler initially gained recognition in the fashion and music industries for styling fashion editorials for American Vogue, Vogue Italia, Elle, Interview, and i-D, and for her role as costume designer for artists like Chelsea Wolfe, Zola Jesus, and Marissa Nadler.
+Her handcrafted costumes and wearable sculptures have been showcased at the Museum of Modern Art and Guggenheim Museum in New York, as well as the Museum of Contemporary Art in Los Angeles.

-In recent years, Hensler has increased and expanded her role behind the camera, working as creative director on various audiovisual productions: in 2017, she creative-directed a photo shoot for Red Bull Music Academy, and in the following year, she was credited as creative director on a short film produced by Stella McCartney and David Lynch titled Curtains Up, as part of a project funded by the David Lynch Foundation, to highlight the power and effects of Transcendental Meditation, and she was also the fashion director for techno DJ Black Asteroid's video "Tangiers," featuring Michèle Lamy, the wife and muse of fashion designer Rick Owens.
+Since 2017, Hensler has concentrated on her own creative work, creating art films, directing music videos, and continuing to incorporate costume into her art.
+She was credited as creative director on a short film produced by Stella McCartney and David Lynch titled Curtains Up, as part of a project funded by the David Lynch Foundation, to highlight the power and effects of Transcendental Meditation.
+Hensler also created "Garden of Ants," an art film that explores themes of innocence and abuse, with an original music score by Chelsea Wolfe and Alex Zhang Hungtai of Dirty Beaches.
+She was the fashion director for techno DJ Black Asteroid's video "Tangiers," featuring Michèle Lamy, the wife and muse of fashion designer Rick Owens.
+Hensler has directed music videos for artists such as Zola Jesus, Chelsea Wolfe, and Liz Lamere, the long-time collaborator and wife of Alan Vega of the synth-punk duo Suicide.